 Compared to how we spend most of our waking hours, meditation is pretty uneventful.
 Instead of fighting the feeling of drowsiness, notice it and watch it.
 You may see it change or you may notice that it’s not sleepiness at all.

 While the first mentions of meditation were used in religions in the East, there is no dogma attached to meditation.
-In fact, hospitals, companies, and community centers often provide meditation classes which are purely secular.
+In fact, hospitals, companies, and community centers often provide meditation classes that are purely secular.
 People of all faiths, or none at all, meditate for various reasons.

 How do I get my mind to stop thinking during meditation?